MicrosoftDocs/learn/learn-pr/wwl-azure/configure-storage-accounts/includes/1-introduction.md

 Azure Storage is Microsoft's cloud storage solution for modern data storage scenarios.

 Suppose you work for a large e-commerce company that needs to store and serve a vast number of product images to its customers.
 The company wants a scalable and reliable solution that can handle high traffic and ensure data durability.
-They want to quickly restore data if there is an outage.
+They want to quickly restore data if there's an outage.

 In this module, you learn how to configure storage accounts and select appropriate storage types in Azure.
 The module covers topics such as implementing replication strategies, and configuring secure access to storage.